 …

-In the case the MGC is unable to detect these terminations, the MG needs to be able to detect and clean up terminations that are hanging.
+In the case the MGC is unable to detect these terminations, the MG needs to be able to detect and clean up terminations that are hanging by sending Notify Commands to the MGC identifying the hanging terminations.
 The MG can detect hanging terminations by error responses to commands.
 Typically, during a stable speech call state, very few H.248.1 messages are generated by the MG, thus a mechanism is needed to trigger a periodic message from the MG.
 The MG may issue a periodic Notify command on the concerned termination and check the response to determine if the MGC has a record of the termination or not.
 The time period for this Notify may be parameter driven.

 …